What is a Mutual Fund?

 How do I Earn Profits Investing In Mutual Funds?

-As an owner of a piece of the mutual fund, you will be able to earn money from potentially 3 revenue streams:
+As an owner of a piece of the mutual fund, you will be able to earn money from potentially three revenue streams:

 - Income earned from the dividends paid on the assets the mutual fund owns should be distributed to the shareholders.

-- If the fund realized any gains from the sale of assets it owns, this capital gain can be passed on to the fund holder.
+- If the fund realized any gains from the sale of assets it owns, this capital gain could be passed on to the fundholder.

-- Diversification in the asset base of the fund should mean less risk in terms of spreading the capital amongst differing asset types
+- Diversification in the fund’s asset base should mean less risk in spreading the capital amongst differing asset types.

 - Economies of scale can be achieved as a larger fund will pay less in transaction costs for the assets it deals in.